Quantum Error Correction for Quantum Memories: Concepts of Quantum Error Correction

-The free Hamiltonian $H_0=\omega (a^{\dagger} a+\frac{1}{2})$ will periodically transform $\hat{q}$ into $\hat{p}$ and vice versa so it is natural to let $S_q$ be of the same form as $S_p$ and choose $\alpha=\sqrt{\pi}$.
-The codewords of this code in Fig.~\ref{fig:osc} are not physically achievable as it requires an infinite amount of squeezing to prepare (superpositions of) of a quadrature eigenstates such as $\ket{q}$ or $\ket{p}$.
-Ref.~\cite{GKP} proposed to use approximate codewords: for example the approximate codeword $\ket{\tilde{0}}$ is a superposition of Gaussian peaks in $q$-space, ---each one centered at integer multiples of $2\sqrt{\pi}$ with width $\Delta$---, in a total Gaussian envelope of width $1/\kappa$.
+However, the codewords of this code in Fig.~\ref{fig:osc} are not physically achievable as it requires an infinite amount of squeezing (and thus an infinite amount of energy) to prepare (superpositions of) of a quadrature eigenstates such as $\ket{q}$ or $\ket{p}$. \cite{GKP} has proposed to use approximate codewords, e.~g.~ the approximate codeword $\ket{\tilde{0}}$ is a superposition of Gaussian peaks in $q$-space, each one centered at integer multiples of $2\sqrt{\pi}$ with width $\Delta$, in a total Gaussian envelope of width $1/\kappa$.
 Viewed as a superposition of $p$-eigenstates, such state is a superposition of peaks with width $\kappa$ and total envelope of width $\Delta^{-1}$.
-An error analyis of this approximate encoding was done in \cite{GK:osc}, while \cite{VSG:all_opt} considered the preparation of the encoded states using cat states as in Eq.~(\ref{eq:cat}), squeezing and homodyne detection.
-In Section \ref{sec:surface_osc} we will consider a version of the surface or toric code which encodes an oscillator in a 2D coupled array of harmonic oscillators. \\
+An error analysis of this approximate encoding was done in \cite{GK:osc}, while \cite{VSG:all_opt} considered the preparation of the encoded states using cat states as in Eq.~(\ref{eq:cat}), squeezing and homodyne detection. \\

+In \cite{menicucci:ft} the author shows how one can use a continuous-variable cluster state and homodyne measurements to perform quantum error correction on these approximate GKP (Gottesman-Kitaev-Preskill) codewords and realize a universal set of gates assuming that the noise is only due to the finite amount of squeezing in the preparation of the GKP codewords and the cluster state.
+For squeezing levels of 21dB, the author estimates that the (worst-case) effective gate error-rate is $10^{-6}$, sufficiently below the noise threshold of the surface code discussed in Section \ref{sec:surfcode}.
+In Section \ref{sec:surface_osc} we will consider a version of the surface or toric code which encodes an oscillator in a 2D coupled array of harmonic oscillators which can also be viewed as a way to concatenate the GKP code with the surface code.